 - Leading in-class Electric Cars

 When it comes to producing the finest electric cars, Tesla has left major brands far behind.
 If you compare in terms of range, cars manufactured by Tesla have proved to be the best by covering maximum distances.
 For instance, in the recent comparison, Tesla occupies all the top three positions in terms of range.
-Tesla’s Model S will deliver you the furthest distance as it travels up to 600 kilometres on a single battery charge.
+Tesla’s Model S will deliver you the furthest distance as it travels up to 600 kilometers on a single battery charge.
 Opel Ampera brand came close with 520 kilometres of range on a single charge.

 - Dominates the U.S Electric Vehicle Sales

 Statistics from Statista shows that Tesla’ Model 3 is the dominant electric car sold in 2019 with a sale number of 187,971 while the second position is taken by Chevrolet Volt with 155,477 car sales.
 The Tesla Model S comes third having sold 134,392 cars.
 Overall, Tesla is leading in the sale of electric cars in the U.S.

 Across the automobile world, Tesla has the highest rate of innovation.
 For instance, recently, it manufactured the world’s first fully-electric semi-truck and a new sports car.
 As such, the market trusts and expects Tesla to manufacture competitive and profitable products that will eventually lead to significant financial gains.

 Tesla Company has launched a comprehensive insurance program for its automobiles in association with Liberty Mutual insurance.
 No other brand has done this, thus it is enticing for one to buy their products.